There’s a term in engineering called jerk. No, it doesn’t describe certain people in your life who you wish would go away. As it turns out,

 Change in acceleration creates jerk.

 If you accelerate or decelerate unevenly while driving a vehicle, your passengers will feel jerked around.
 Don’t jerk your passengers.
-Don’t jerk your readers either or they’ll get out of your stories and walk home.
+Don’t jerk your readers either, or they’ll leave your stories and walk home.

 Another engineering term that applies to writing is momentum.
 Momentum is “mass times velocity.”
 If your story is meaty and rich (meaning it has “mass”), keep it moving smoothly because sudden changes in momentum also create jerk.